Clear Secure (NYSE:YOU) Rating Reiterated by Needham & Company LLC

 Clear Secure (NYSE:YOU – Get Free Report) last announced its earnings results on Wednesday, November 8th.
-The company reported $0.20 earnings per share for the quarter, topping analysts’ consensus estimates of ($0.02) by $0.22.
-The company had revenue of $160.39 million for the quarter, compared to analyst estimates of $153.81 million.
+The company reported $0.20 EPS for the quarter, beating analysts’ consensus estimates of ($0.02) by $0.22.
+The firm had revenue of $160.39 million for the quarter, compared to analysts’ expectations of $153.81 million.
 Clear Secure had a return on equity of 3.69% and a net margin of 0.49%.
-Analysts expect that Clear Secure will post 0.23 earnings per share for the current year.
+On average, sell-side analysts anticipate that Clear Secure will post 0.23 earnings per share for the current fiscal year.

-Large investors have recently added to or reduced their stakes in the business.
-Quarry LP bought a new position in shares of Clear Secure in the first quarter valued at approximately $38,000.
-BluePath Capital Management LLC purchased a new position in Clear Secure in the third quarter valued at about $29,000.
-Point72 Hong Kong Ltd bought a new position in shares of Clear Secure during the 2nd quarter valued at approximately $45,000.
-Royal Bank of Canada lifted its position in shares of Clear Secure by 20.9% during the 3rd quarter.
-Royal Bank of Canada now owns 2,357 shares of the company’s stock valued at $54,000 after buying an additional 407 shares during the last quarter.
-Finally, DekaBank Deutsche Girozentrale bought a new position in shares of Clear Secure during the 3rd quarter worth $68,000.
-Institutional investors own 64.13% of the company’s stock.
+Several large investors have recently made changes to their positions in YOU.
+BluePath Capital Management LLC acquired a new stake in Clear Secure in the 3rd quarter valued at $29,000.
+Quarry LP acquired a new stake in Clear Secure in the 1st quarter valued at $38,000.
+Point72 Hong Kong Ltd acquired a new stake in Clear Secure in the 2nd quarter valued at $45,000.
+Royal Bank of Canada increased its holdings in Clear Secure by 20.9% in the 3rd quarter.
+Royal Bank of Canada now owns 2,357 shares of the company’s stock valued at $54,000 after purchasing an additional 407 shares in the last quarter.
+Finally, DekaBank Deutsche Girozentrale acquired a new stake in Clear Secure in the 3rd quarter valued at $68,000.
+64.13% of the stock is owned by hedge funds and other institutional investors.

 About Clear Secure